OHI-Science/OHI-website/content/guidance/wild-caught-fisheries.md

 *_STEP 2: Fisheries model_*

 B/Bmsy scores are converted to stock status scores with values ranging from 0 to 1.
-For OHI global, stock status equals B/Bmsy when B/Bmsy values are <1.05.
+For OHI global, stock status equals B/Bmsy when B/Bmsy values are $\leq$1.
 This penalizes the harvest of stocks with biomass values too low to provide maximum sustainable yield.
+Currently, when B/Bmsy values are > 1, the global assessment assigns a status score of 1.
+This is not the best approach, but we have resorted to it because we have not yet identified a sound way of penalizing underharvesting.

-When B/Bmsy values are > 1.05, we adjust the status score to be < 1, with increasing penalties as the B/Bmsy gets larger.
-This penalizes regions for not fishing enough of underharvested stocks.
-The penalty applied for underharvesting is less than that applied to overharvested stocks, but regions suffering from food insecurity may decide to penalize underharvest more aggressively.
+Ideally, assessments should apply increasing penalties as the B/Bmsy gets larger to penalize regions for not fishing enough of underharvested stocks.
+The penalty applied to underharvesting should be less than that applied to overharvested stocks, but regions suffering from food insecurity may decide to penalize underharvest more aggressively.

 The current status for each region is calculated by combining the current status scores of all the stocks within a region.
 For the Global Assessment, the stock status scores are averaged using a geometric mean weighted by the average catch since 1980.
-The geometric mean ensures that smaller, rarer populations are weighted more heavily in the score calcuation which takes into account the biodiversity of the catch.
+The geometric mean ensures that smaller, rarer populations are weighted more heavily in the score calculation which takes into account the biodiversity of the catch.
 However, other assessments have used other approaches to combining stock status scores.

 *Table.
 Combining stock status scores*

 Different approaches may be used to combine stock status scores to calculate each region's status score.

 Approach   | Description   |  Theory